 Skip to content

-Leg Length Discrepancy at Whole Family Chiropractors
+Leg Length Discrepancy in Austin

 What is a Short Leg / Leg Length Discrepancy?

-Feet crossedDo you feel like one leg is shorter than the other or one leg is longer than the other leading to hip, knee, ankle or back pain?
-Has someone said you have a scoliosis?
-The field of leg length inequalities or leg length discrepancy, often abbreviated as LLD, is well documented and understood.
 There are two types of short legs: functional (functional LLD) and structural (true LLD).
 A functional short leg occurs as a result of muscle imbalances, pelvic torsion or other mechanical reasons.
 The millimeters of ‘appearing’ short are typically very few, and do not appear on X-ray.
 This article is about structural or anatomical short legs which we can objectively measure using X-ray.

 An anatomical short leg is due to several orthopedic or medical condition mechanisms.
 Often, one leg simply stops growing before the other one does and is called ‘congenital’.
 We often see mother-daughters or father-sons who exhibit virtually the same degree of shortness on the same side.
 Often it is not known why this occurs, but it seems to account for approximately 25% of the population demonstrating a true LLD.